 Enchanted Hills Elementary School serves students in grades K-6.
-Students, teachers, and families work together to provide a community school atmosphere to promote academic and social achievement.
-Our mission is "dedicated to working collaboratively to ensure all students are learning at high levels".
+Students, teachers, and families work collaboratively to provide a community environment that promotes academic and social achievement.
+Our mission is to be "dedicated to working collaboratively to ensure all students are learning at high levels".

-For the 2021 - 2022 school year, Enchanted Hills was recognized by the state of California at the Platinum Level for our Positive Behavior Interventions and Supports (PBIS) implementation.
+For the 2022 - 2023 school year, Enchanted Hills was recognized by the state of California at the Platinum Level for our Positive Behavior Interventions and Supports (PBIS) implementation.